Figma Review 2026: UI Design Standard for Freelancers

 Is Figma free?

 Yes — the Starter plan is permanently free.
-It allows 3 Figma Design files and 3 FigJam boards per team, up to 2 editors, and unlimited personal drafts.
+It allows 3 Figma Design files and 3 FigJam boards per team, unlimited editors, and unlimited personal drafts.
 For most solo freelancers with few active projects, that's sufficient.
-Professional (from $12/month annual) removes all limits.
+Professional (from $16/month per Full Seat) removes all limits.

 Do I need Figma Professional as a freelancer?